Post thumbnail

 Decouple CD from your source control.

-Source control is a very important aspects of DevOps.
+Source control is a very important aspect of DevOps.
 There are topics like monorepos, library management, branching strategies.
 You want to be able to experiment with those practices and modernize your source control practice without directly impacting your production environment.

 Handle multiple environments

-You will be often handling complex environments.
+You will often be handling complex environments.
 You may have multiple environments, some environments may be connected to the Internet, some environments may be offline, the application source control may even be unreachable from the environment.

 You may even have a number of environments that is more dynamic that you initially thought.
 For example because of a new request, a hotfix that need to be tested in a temporary environment.